 Welcome to my MLA Commons site.
 I’m using this space to add a few blog posts on professional topics, primarily about the things I wish colleagues had told me 15 years ago when blogging was still new.
 I can’t possibly know if this is helpful, but that’s what I hope.

 I am Associate Professor of English in the School of the Humanities and Director of the University Core at Fairleigh Dickinson University – Vancouver Campus.
 I’ve been Visiting Professor of English in the graduate program at Simon Fraser University and Assistant Professor (LT) & SSHRC Postdoctoral Fellow in the Department of English at the University of Victoria.
+For part of Fall 2017, I will be Visiting Professor at the University Toulouse 2 Jean Jaurès.
 I also pursue significant studies in Music and performance.

 My research interests include Transatlantic Modernism (British, American, Irish, and Canadian), prose and poetry, media studies, cultural studies, genetic criticism, editing, anarchism, radical political thought, and opera.